 Riverbank Pedestrian Accident Lawyer

 The injury lawyers and staff at AutoAccident.com understand that you’ve been through a traumatic experience.
-Our job is to try to relieve some of the burdens you face, so you can recover from your injury with the peace of knowing that your claim is in good hands.
-We will keep you informed of the progress of your case every step of the way because it’s important for you to know that we have your best interests always in mind.Pedestrian Accidents: Common Causes
+Our job is to try to relieve some of the burdens you face so you can recover from your injury with the peace of knowing that your claim is in good hands.
+We will keep you informed of the progress of your case every step of the way because you need to know that we have your best interests always in mind.Pedestrian Accidents: Common Causes

-Knowing the most common causes of a pedestrian accident can not only keep the walker safer but can alert motorists to the dangers.
-According to the National Safety Council, in 2019, almost 8,000 pedestrian fatalities occurred along with countless injuries.
-A number of factors can cause pedestrian injuries, including:
+Knowing the most common causes of a pedestrian accident can keep the walker safer and alert motorists to the dangers.
+According to the National Safety Council, in 2019, almost 8,000 pedestrian fatalities occurred, along with countless injuries.
+Some factors can cause pedestrian injuries, including:

-- Speeding is a major cause of an injury to a pedestrian.
-Speeding drivers need a longer distance to stop their vehicle and may lose control, which can cause them to strike people who are on foot.
+- Speeding is a major cause of injury to a pedestrian.
+Speeding drivers need a longer distance to stop their vehicles and may lose control, which can cause them to strike people on foot.

-- Drivers who are distracted by texting, talking on the phone, speaking to passengers and performing other activities rather than concentrating on the road can cause a pedestrian accident.
+- Drivers distracted by texting, talking on the phone, speaking to passengers, and performing other activities rather than concentrating on the road can cause a pedestrian accident.

 - When a driver has been drinking, his/her ability to react quickly and reliably in an emergency is impaired.

 - Before backing out of a driveway, alley, or parking spot, some drivers fail to check if there are any pedestrians behind them.

 - Motorists who run a stop sign or red light at an intersection crosswalk often cause pedestrian injury accidents.

 - Tailgaters cannot stop in time to avoid striking a vehicle waiting at an intersection.
 By hitting the car in front of them, that vehicle can be pushed into the crosswalk, harming a pedestrian.